 I remember vividly, conversations I had with struggling alcoholics, worried mothers, and pregnant teens.

 It was a time when I could finally see where this long road of schooling was taking me.
 And it felt good.

 So when I see parents become a bit annoyed or who outright refuse to see “the medical student”, I just want to say…

 Today is your lucky day.
 You get a young burgeoning doctor unencumbered by time constraints.
 They don’t care about the waiting room full of patients.
 They are hopeful, enthusiastic, and not yet jaded by the realities of practicing medicine.
-The weight of those enormous medical school loans are not yet felt on their sturdy and cheery 26 year old backs.
+The weight of those enormous medical school loans is not yet felt on their sturdy and cheery 26-year-old backs.